Supporting Embedded Content

 return cmds

-Let’s instead refactor the shared code into new methods which text, input, and input can call.
-First, all of these methods need a font to determine how big of a spaceYes, this is how real browsers do it too. to leave after the inline; let’s make a function for that:
+Let’s instead refactor the shared code into new methods which text, image, and input can call.
+First, all of these methods need a font to determine how much spaceYes, this is how real browsers do it too. to leave after the inline; let’s make a function for that:

 def font(style, zoom):